erodola/DLAI-s2-2024/README.md

 Course material, 2nd semester a.y.
 2023/2024, Dept. of Computer Science

 ## News 🗞️
+- **05/05/2024:** Due to the Professor and the entire research team attending [ICLR 2024](https://iclr.cc/) to present several works, the lab session of **Tue 07 May will be conducted offline**.
+Reach out to the Professor via email for questions and issues on the notebook.
 - **29/04/2024:** The midterm sheet is published, scroll down to download it. **If you want me to grade your answers, please send your solutions via email by 17:00**.
 - **16/04/2024:** The **midterm self-assessment** will take place on April 29th.
 - **22/03/2024:** Mark your calendars!
 The **exam dates** ✍ are now published (scroll down to the _Grading_ section).